ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

 (the KVScheduler).
 Plugins only have to provide CRUD callbacks and describe their dependencies on other plugins through one or more KVDescriptors.
 The scheduler is then able to plan operations without even knowing what the graph vertices actually represent in the configured system.
-Furthermore, the set of supported configuratio n items can be easily extended without altering the transaction processing engine or increasing the complexity of any of the components - simply by implementing and registering new descriptors.
+Furthermore, the set of supported configuration items can be easily extended without altering the transaction processing engine or increasing the complexity of any of the components - simply by implementing and registering new descriptors.